 Finding a meatless substitute for Chinese pork dumplings is difficult to achieve.
 That is, until now…

 I’ve taken a tip from 22 Days Nutrition founder Marco Borges on using walnuts as a meat substitute (check out his famous Beyonce-approved taco recipe here).
-I have improvised on his recipe and added mushrooms and quinoa.
+I have improvised on his recipe and added mushrooms and Toasted Quinoa.
 I season it with Chinese flavorings and throw the mixture into a dumpling wrapper.
 The result?
 A delicious and savory meatless dumpling, full of plant based protein.

 This recipe is more about the filling than the wrapper.
 So I’ll address the wrapper first (to get it out of the way).
 You have two choices: buy pre-made Chinese dumpling wrappers or make them yourself.
 Pre-made Chinese dumpling wrappers are available at most grocery stores in the ethnic section.
 While they are not as springy as fresh-made wrappers, they make the recipe much easier.
 For this blog post, I made my own dumpling wrappers from scratch using flour, water and some arduous kneading and rolling (they weren't the prettiest but they were sure fun!).
 The best instructional video on how to do this is by Tom Lin on YouTube.
 But again, buying pre-made dumpling wrappers will make things much easier.